money-on-chain/main-RBTC-contract/MOC.md

 - _gas_: Gas to use on MoC.sol contract deploy.
 - _oracle_: Moc Price Provider compatible address (see `contracts/interface/BtcPriceProvider.sol`).
 You can deploy this contract using the `oracle` project or (in development) the mock:`contracts/mocks/BtcPriceProviderMock.sol` (which is deployed on development migration by default).
 - _startStoppable_: If set to true, the MoC contract can be stopped after the deployment.
 If set to false, before pausing the contract you should make it stoppable with governance(this together with the blockage of the governance system can result in a blockage of the pausing system too).
+- _commissionSplitter_: Defines an address for an existing CommissionSplitter.
+If none is set, then the CommissionSplitter will be deployed.
+- _mocCommissionProportion_: Defines the proportion of commissions that will be injected as collateral to MoC as defined in [Commission splitting](#commission-splitting).
+This configuration only works if no _commissiomSplitter_ address is set.